Recycling Proof Patterns in Coq: Case Studies: Overview of ML4PG

 ML4PG functionality is achieved in the following way.

-\begin{itemize} \item[\textbf{F.1.}] it works on the background of Proof General extracting some low-level features from proofs in Coq/SSReflect. \item[\textbf{F.2.}] it automatically sends the gathered statistics to a chosen machine-learning interface and triggers execution of a clustering algorithm of user's choice; \item[\textbf{F.3.}] it does some post-processing of the results given by the machine-learning tool, and displays families of related proofs to the user. \end{itemize}
+\begin{itemize} \item[\textbf{F.1.}] It works on the background of Proof General extracting some low-level features from proofs in Coq/SSReflect. \item[\textbf{F.2.}] It automatically sends the gathered statistics to a chosen machine-learning interface and triggers execution of a clustering algorithm according to the choice of the user. \item[\textbf{F.3.}] It does some post-processing of the results given by the machine-learning tool, and displays families of related proofs to the user; on request, it shows an automaton explaining which proof features determined the pattern. \end{itemize}

 Stage \textbf{F.1} is devoted to collecting statistics from proofs.
 The discovery of statistically significant features in data is a research area of its own in machine-learning, known as \emph{feature extraction}, see~\cite{Bishop}.
 Statistical machine-learning algorithms classify given examples seen as points in an $m$-dimensional space, where $m$ is the maximum number of features each example may be characterised by.
 Irrespective of the particular feature extraction algorithm used, most pattern recognition tools~\cite{Bishop} will require that the number of selected features is limited and fixed -- the exception to this is a special class of methods called ``sparse'' methods~\cite{Blum92}.